Larry F. Slonaker

 Larry F. Slonaker...

 Nothing Got Broke is a novel of the American West, specifically Montana, and its people and its myths.
 It’s also a story about how, even though people sometimes go there to get lost, they can be found…and found out.
-An excerpt from the novel appears in the 10th-anniversary edition of Cirque Literary Journal, whose editors nominated it for a Pushcart Prize.

 from Nothing Got Broke